-What do you do to relax at the end of the day – have a glass of wine?
-Catch up on your favorite shows?
-If you’re looking for an after-work activity that will help you relax and be kind to your body, you need to try detox baths.
+What do you do to relax at the end of the day – a quick snuggle with your honey, your babies, your fur babies?
+Catching up on a favorite show?
+A book or magazine?
+If you’re looking for an end-of-a-LONG-day activity that will help you relax and be kind to your body, you need to try detox baths.

-Though some of us probably stopped taking regular baths when we phased out of needing a rubber duck in the tub with us, the practice of bathing can help us get rid of toxins and soak in beneficial minerals, pun intended.
-Nutritional pioneer Dr. Hazel Parcells estimates that 65% of our body’s cleansing is achieved through the skin…which makes sense, given that our skin is the body’s largest organ.
-When you bathe in water as hot as you can tolerate, pollutants and chemicals we pick up throughout the day are drawn to the surface of the skin.
+The practice of bathing can help us get rid of toxins and soak in beneficial minerals.
+Nutritional pioneer Dr. Hazel Parcells estimates that 65% of our body’s cleansing is achieved through the skin, our body’s largest organ.
+When you bathe in water as hot as you can tolerate, pollutants and chemicals picked up throughout the day are drawn to the surface of the skin.
 As the water then cools, these toxins are drawn out of the body through the principle of osmosis.
 You’ll then absorb whatever good stuff you’re steeping in – most of which you can already find around your house.
 Here are the essential items to add to your detox bath to declutter both body and mind.

-Quality, aluminum-free baking soda is great for combating exposure to irradiated foods and alleviating swollen glands, sore throats and digestive issues (1).
+Quality, aluminum-free baking soda is great for combating exposure to irradiated foods and alleviating swollen glands, sore throats and digestive issues.
 Add 4 cups to a very hot bath and sit tight for up to 45 minutes.
 When you’re done, skip the rinse and towel dry only.

 Epsom salts are just a fancy way of saying magnesium sulfate.
-Both magnesium and sulfur, although critical nutrients, are often poorly absorbed through the food we eat.
-An Epsom salt bath combats this, and can help promote good circulatory health, reduce blood pressure, ease muscle pain, improve nerve function, and reduce bruising or muscle strains (2).
-If you’ve recently undergone surgery, an Epsom salt bath will also help detox the drugs remaining in your body.
-This in particular is super helpful for someone like me, who is unnervingly sensitive to medication.
-I can pop half a Benadryl and be out cold for hours…it’s not great.
+Both magnesium and sulfur are critical nutrients needed by the body.
+An Epsom salt bath helps to promote good circulatory health, eases muscle pain, improves nerve function, and reduces bruising or muscle strains (2).
 Add 2 cups of Epsom salts to your bath and soak for 20-30 minutes.
 You can rinse and towel dry afterward.

-Not what you had in mind?
-Bear with me here.
-Apple cider vinegar can combat exercise induced muscle aches and pains, alleviate Candida related skin issues by balancing the skin’s ph and provide relief for those with gout, arthritis or tendonitis by drawing out uric acid (4).
+Apple cider vinegar can combat exercise induced muscle aches and pains, alleviate Candida related skin issues by balancing the skin’s ph, and provide relief for those with gout, arthritis or tendonitis by drawing out uric acid (3).
 Add 2 cups of apple cider vinegar to your bath and soak for 45 minutes.
 Towel dry when you’re finished, and don’t shower for at least 8 hours.

 High quality essential oils have specific benefits which vary from oil to oil.
-When I need to relax and promote sleep, I use lavender.
+When I need to relax and promote sleep, I use doTERRA Lavender.
 When I’m feeling a little down or uninspired, I add citrus oils like grapefruit, tangerine or lime to boost my mood and energize me.
 Find your favorites and add them to your Epsom salt, baking soda or clay baths!
-[Lavender and Frankincense essential oils are wonderful choices.
-Check out Carolyn’s top 10 essential oils HERE.
-Also, there are two essential oil blends from doTERRA that create a very calming atmosphere: Balance grounding blend + Serenity calming blend.
-Email Carolyn for assistance!
-RealFoodCarolyn@gmail.com]
+Check out my blog post for top 10 essential oils HERE.